DarkMetrix/gofra/README.md

       app: test_gofra
       version: v1

-  # using this template to create pod
+  # using this templates to create pod
   template:
     metadata:
       labels: